 In the context of the routine duties of a justice of the peace, His Worship demonstrated a pattern of legal errors and disregard for procedure that showed a lack of awareness of, or an incompetence in, the law and a failure to respect the rights of defendants.
 He acted in a manner that gave rise to a perception of bias and unfairness in the administration of justice.
 His Worship made inappropriate comments in the courtroom that lacked the dignity and level of professionalism expected of a justice of the peace.

-Pursuant to section 11.1 of the Act, the Hearing Panel may dismiss the complaint, with or without a finding that it is unfounded, or if it upholds the complaint, it may decide upon any of the following sanctions singly or in combination:
+Pursuant to section 11.1 of the Act, a Hearing Panel may dismiss the complaint, with or without a finding that it is unfounded, or if it upholds the complaint, it may decide upon any of the following sanctions singly or in combination:

 - warn the justice of the peace;